Test Coverage

 Minimum Threshold Enforcement

 To ensure comprehensive testing and maintain code quality, it is crucial to set minimum threshold values for coverage results.
-In Pest, you can use the --coverage and --min options to define the minimum threshold values for coverage results.
+In Pest, you can use the --coverage and --min or --exactly options to define the minimum threshold values for coverage results.
 If the specified thresholds are not met, Pest will report a failure.

 1./vendor/bin/pest --coverage --min=90